Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • The duration of therapeutic treatment is recommended up to one and a half weeks.

-For the purpose of prevention, an ointment is used after extraction of a dental unit, aggravation of chronic periodontitis and gingivitis.
-To do this, squeeze a drop of dentamet into the paste and brush your teeth in the morning and evening for thirty days in a row.
+For the purpose of prevention, ointment is used after extraction of a dental unit, aggravation of chronic periodontitis and gingivitis.
+To do this, squeeze a drop of dentamet into the paste and brush your teeth morning and evening for thirty days in a row.
 It is necessary to repeat preventive measures every six months.

 Contraindications and side effects